Close Menu

 DISABILITY BENEFITS FOR CEREBRAL PALSY

 Disability benefits for cerebral palsy are available through the Social Security Administration.
-In order to receive SSD and SSI benefits, your cerebral palsy symptoms must be so severe that you cannot work for more than 12 months.
-This article is about cerebral palsy and how to win SSDI and SSI benefits from the Social Security Administration (SSA).
+In order to receive SSDI and SSI benefits, your cerebral palsy symptoms must be so severe that you cannot work for more than 12 months.
+This blog is about cerebral palsy and how to win SSDI and SSI benefits from the SSA.

 WHAT IS CEREBRAL PALSY?

 Cerebral palsy is a neurological disorder that affects the brain and the nerves in the body.
-Because it affects the nerves, the disease disrupts your coordination and muscle movements.
+Because it affects the nerves, the disease impacts your coordination and muscle movements.

 Some adults with cerebral palsy may experience a lack of coordination and mild speech problems.
 They may have mild impairments, like an awkward gait.
 Other adults, however, may be unable to walk.
 It is possible for those with cerebral palsy to be unable to use their hands, speak coherently, or hear properly.